 When it comes to cities in Europe, Brussels is often overlooked.
 But with its rich history, stunning architecture, and delicious food, this city definitely has a lot to offer tourists.
 Here are the best things to see and do in Brussels.

 Brussels is the capital of Belgium and one of the most important cities in Europe.
-Brussels’ history dates back to at least the 9th Century, with the oldest know record mentioning Brussels being from the 10th Century.
+Brussels’ history dates back to at least the 9th Century, with the oldest known record mentioning Brussels being from the 10th Century.

-- Fun & Best Things in Brussels, Belgium
+- Things to Do in Brussels, Belgium

 - 1. Visit the Grand Place